animate-css/animate.css/README.md

 Animate.css is licensed under the &#9786; license. (http://licence.visualidiot.com/)

+##Future Development

+I'll shortly be compiling an `animation-library.less` which will allow you to pick and choose which effects you need in your project.

 ##Learn more

 You can learn more about animate.css over at http://daneden.me/animate and Twitter Bootstrap over at http://getbootstrap.com/